What is Graston Technique?

-Graston Technique is the use of specially designed stainless steel instruments to detect scar tissue, fascial restrictions, adhesion, trigger points, points of referred pain, chronic inflammation, and fibrosis.
-Once these are found, the tools are used to release, remodel, and treat the area.
-Disrupting and breaking up these regions of tissue can help resolve conditions that have been chronic problems and have a significant soft tissue component.
+Graston Technique is the use of specially designed stainless steel instruments to detect scar tissue, fascial restrictions, adhesions, trigger points, points of referred pain, chronic inflammation, and fibrosis.
+Once the chiropractic physician locates these areas, the tools are used to release, remodel, and treat them.
+The goals of treatment are to reduce pain and increase function in the patient.
+Graston Technique works by disrupting and breaking up areas of fascial restrictions and promoting a better healing environment in areas of soft tissue injury.
+This treatment often helps resolve conditions that have been chronic problems and may have failed other treatment techniques.
+What

-Patients can typically feel their tissues moving and sliding underneath the Graston tools.
-When we're working on a trigger point or area of fibrotic fascia, there is a "Vibration" sensation and the treatment may produce heat and mild redness in the area.
-As treatment progresses patients feel the area loosening up and the tissues moving better and relaxing.
-It can be tender in the initial phases of treatment, but by the end many patients request it because of how relieving and relaxing it feels.
+When our Cary chiropractors use Graston Technique, patients can typically feel their tissues moving and sliding underneath the Graston instruments.
+When working on a trigger point or area of fibrotic fascia, there is a “sandpaper” or “gritty” texture to the tissue and the treatment may produce warmth and mild redness.
+During Graston Technique treatment patients feel the area releasing, and the tissues typically relax and begin moving better.
+Treatment can produce tenderness in the initial phases of treatment, but, as treatment progresses some patients request it because of the improvement they’re seeing.

-If you're curious and looking for more information, feel free to call or email the AccessHealth chiropractors or check out the Graston Technique website for more information at: grastontechnique.com
+If you’re curious about Graston Technique in Cary, Apex, or Raleigh and looking for more information, feel free to call or email the chiropractic physicians at AccessHealth Chiropractic Center or visit the Graston Technique website.